Overview

 This section is not relevant for understanding how contexts work in UIX, but it talks about a relevant topic related to transferable functions: Preventing arbitrary remote code execution

-Per design, DATEX code can be executed remotely, but it is always run in an isolated sandbox.
-Permissions for certain functionalities must be explicitly given to specific endpoints.
+By design, DATEX code can be executed remotely, but it is always run in an isolated sandbox.
+Permissions for specific functionality must be explicitly granted to specific endpoints.

-In contrast to normal DATEX functions, transferable functions containing JavaScript source code pose a potentially higher threat, because they have access to the global (window) object and can do almost everything within the scope of a website.
+In contrast to normal DATEX functions, transferable functions containing JavaScript source code pose a potentially higher threat, because they have access to the global (window) object and can do almost anything within the scope of a web page.

-This is why per default, transferable functions can only be called when they were created by the same endpoint.
-Additionally, the DATEX runtime maintains a whitelist of all remote endpoints that are allowed to transfer executable JavaScript source code to the endpoint.
+Therefore, by default, transferable functions can only be called when they were created by the same endpoint.
+In addition, the DATEX runtime maintains a whitelist of all remote endpoints that are allowed to transfer executable JavaScript source code to the endpoint.

-Within a UIX app, the only endpoint in this whitelist is the app backend endpoint, which is always considered trusthworty.
+Within a UIX app, the only endpoint in this whitelist is the app backend endpoint, which is always considered trustworthy.

 Did this doc help you?